 Qualifications and Experience

 My original counselling training was taught as a dialogue between psychodynamic and person-centred approaches.
 The psychodynamic way of working places an emphasis on the ways in which our unconscious drives impact on how we feel and behave.
 In the person-centred approach the counsellor aims to offer core therapeutic conditions that enable the client to explore and discover their own unique path to growth or healing.
-The MSc combined an integrative approach to working with depression with mindfulness theory and practice.
+The MSc followed an integrative approach to working with depression with mindfulness theory and practice.

 I am a Registered Member of BACP (the British Association for Counselling and Psychotherapy), one of the pre-eminent professional membership bodies for counsellors, coaches and psychotherapists.
-BACP membership means that I am supported to provide the best and safest services, including requisitions for ongoing supervision, continuing professional development, and ethical practice.
+BACP membership means that I am supported to provide the best and safest services, including requirements for ongoing clinical supervision, continuing professional development, and ethical practice.
 I work according to their Ethical Framework for the Counselling Professions, which defines my ethics and values in a clear, easily understandable way.

 I also have an MBA from the University of Edinburgh and a BSc in Materials Science from the University of Sussex.